trustedshops-public/terraform-aws-notify-teams/examples/notify-slack-simple/README.md

-Basic Slack notification
+Basic Teams notification
 ========================

-Configuration in this directory creates an SNS topic that sends messages to a Slack channel.
+Configuration in this directory creates an SNS topic that sends messages to a Teams channel.

 Note, this example does not use KMS key.